Unit Tests in Twisted¶

 class TCPTests(unittest.TestCase): ... class SSLTests(unittest.TestCase): if not haveSSL: skip = "cannot test without SSL support" # but TCPTests will still run ...

-.todo and Testing New Functionality¶
+Testing New Functionality¶

 Two good practices which arise from the “XP” development process are sometimes at odds with each other:

 - Unit tests are a good thing.
 Good developers recoil in horror when they see a failing unit test.
 They should drop everything until the test has been fixed.